-What better way to boost your company’s profile while showing your customers a real life example of exactly what your products can do for them.
+What better way to boost your company’s profile while showing your customers a real-life example of exactly what your products can do for them.

 The most powerful case studies are those that combine an interview with your customer. using quotes from them and their personal insight will add weight and authority.
 But interviews shouldn’t just be reserved for case studies, copywriter I use them in projects such as newsletters, press releases, internal communications and news items.

-Often you will find the interview will provide a framework from which the rest of the case study (or other marketing material) hangs and the quotes used substantiate claims whilst injecting your writing with life.
+Often you will find the interview will provide a framework from which the rest of the case study (or other marketing material) hangs and the quotes used to substantiate claims whilst injecting your writing with life.